 l) Amount billed for purchase of KrisFlyer miles to top-up your miles balance;

-n) Bill payments and all transactions via SingPost SAM kiosks and mobile app (with effect from 1 March 2020);
+m) Bill payments and all transactions via SingPost (e.g. SAM kiosks, mobile app, online portal);

-p) Payments to Singapore Petroleum Company Limited (SPC) service stations (with effect from 1 March 2020);
+o) Payments to Singapore Petroleum Company Limited (SPC) service stations;

-q) Payments for the purpose of GrabPay top-ups (with effect from 1 March 2020);
+p) Payments for the purpose of GrabPay top-ups;

-r) Charges at merchants or establishments that are excluded by American Express at its sole
+t) Charges at merchants or establishments that are excluded by American Express at its

 What do I need to know about KrisFlyer miles?

-In case you were worried, cancelling your AMEX KrisFlyer Ascend Card has no impact on KrisFlyer miles already in your account.
+Cancelling an AMEX KrisFlyer Ascend has no impact on the miles already in your KrisFlyer account.

 Other card perks